-Duchess Mine Trail is a 4.1 mile lightly trafficked loop trail located near Vallecito, CA that features beautiful wild flowers and is rated as moderate.
+Duchess Mine Trail is a 4.1 mile lightly trafficked loop trail located near Vallecito, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 This is a loop trail with views of New Melones Reservoir and the surrounding area.
 The trail takes hikers past the remnants of the Duchess Mine, which operated during the gold rush era.
 It also takes hikers up onto a portion of Table Mountain, which is a 10 million year old lava flow that exhibits inverted topography - the lava formed in the paleochannel of the Stanislaus River, which is now the high spot on the landscape.